ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 :::

-The following video shows the experiment:
+ The following video shows the experiment.
+The glider will be released three times, each time with a different mass.
+The angle of the air track will be constant across the three runs.

 :::Figure:Video
 !(https://www.youtube.com/watch?v=fySOUp9J6BU)
 :::

+2. Use the spring scale shown in the video to measure the force, $$F$$, along the track for each mass.
+Record the force values in your table.
+We release the glider from the top of the track, and record the time for the glider to travel from the start (indicated by a red marker on the video) to when it hits the elastic bumper at the bottom end of the track (indicated by a second red marker on the video).
 2. For each run, use the kinematics you learned earlier in the quarter to calculate the acceleration from your measured values of $L$ and  $t$ (Hint: Use $$x=x_0+v_ot+\frac{1}{2} a t^2$$, where $$x$$ is the coordinate along the air track).

 ::: Question
-a) Does changing the mass affect the acceleration?
+a.
+Does changing the mass of the glider affect the acceleration?

-b) What is the average acceleration you find for this particular incline?
+b.
+What is the average acceleration you find (across the three runs) for this particular incline?
 :::

-3. Using the height b, leg span, D, and some trigonometry, determine the angle $\theta$.
+3. Using the height b, leg span, D, and some trigonometry, determine $\sin{\theta}$.
 4. The acceleration along the track is the component of the acceleration due to gravity, $$g$$, along the track.
 The accepted value (to two sig figs) of $g=9.8$ m/s$^2$.
-Calculate the glider's acceleration $$a$$ from the value of $$g$$ and $$\theta$$.
+Calculate the glider's acceleration $$a$$ from the value of $$g$$ and $$\sin{\theta}$$.

 ::: Question
 Find the percent discrepancy between the acceleration $$a$$ you found by trigonometry and the average acceleration you found from kinematics.
 :::
 5. Now, from the data in your table, plot force vs. mass.
+The plot should be linear.
+Find and plot the line of best fit.

 ::: Question
-a) Does the plot appear to be linear?

-b) How does the force depend on mass?
-Calculate the slope and compare it to your theoretical acceleration.
+What  is the slope of the line of best fit?
+Compare it to your theoretical acceleration.
 :::

 :::